 Hon.
 Peter Lochakapong, Chairperson of Kenya’s Regional Development Committee, underscored the relevance of Dutch approaches for local implementation:

-“Distributing refugees proportionally across municipalities, based on population and socio-economic factors, helps ensure governments can lead in resource allocation and capacity strengthening.”
+“Distributing refugees proportionally across municipalities, based on population and socio-economic factors, is a good strategy.
+It helps ensure governments can lead in resource allocation and capacity strengthening.”

 From dialogue to implementation

-The programme supported Kenyan civil servants as they lead the Shirika Plan’s implementation.
-Through practical training, peer learning, and policy dialogue, they are now better equipped to foster inclusive, locally-driven approaches to refugee integration.
+The programme supported Kenyan civil servants from different levels of government as they lead the Shirika Plan’s implementation.
+Through practical training, peer learning, and policy dialogue, they are now better equipped to cooperative and apply innovative locally-driven approaches to refugee integration.

-As the Shirika Plan progresses, these experiences will serve as a foundation for sustainable local governance and cohesive communities.
+As the Shirika Plan progresses, these experiences will serve as a foundation for better local services for both refugees and host communities and a more cohesive local society.

-Would you like to equip your local government or organisation with the tools to manage migration inclusively?
-Join our Local Response to Migration and Refugees course and connect with practitioners shaping refugee policy worldwide.
+Would you like to support your local government or partner organisations with practical knowledge and strategies to manage the local impact of migration?
+Join our Local Response to Migration and Refugees course and connect with practitioners shaping refugee policy worldwide or ask for a tailor made training.

 We offer a diversity of courses throughout the year.
 Here are several other courses you might like.